AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-datastream.md

 ---
-title: Configure a datastream
+title: Configure a datastream for Platform Web SDK
 description: Learn how to enable a datastream and configure Experience Cloud solutions.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
 feature: Web SDK,Datastreams
+jira: KT-15399
 exl-id: 20f770d1-eb0f-41a9-b451-4069a0a91fc4
 ---
 # Configure a datastream

-Learn how to enable a datastream and configure Experience Cloud applications.
+Learn how to configure a datastream for Adobe Experience Platform Web SDK.

 Datastreams tell Adobe Experience Platform Edge Network where to send data collected by Platform Web SDK.
 In the datastreams configuration, you enable your Experience Cloud applications, your Experience Platform account, and event forwarding.
 See the [Fundamentals of Configuring a Datastream](https://experienceleague.adobe.com/en/docs/experience-platform/edge/fundamentals/datastreams) for more detailed information.